apache/nuttx-apps/examples/README.txt

   * CONFIG_EXAMPLES_MTDPART_ERASESIZE - This value gives the size of one erase block in the MTD RAM device.
 This must exactly match the default configuration in drivers/mtd/rammtd.c!
-  * CONFIG_EXAMPLES_MTDPART_NEBLOCKS - This value gives the nubmer of erase blocks in MTD RAM device.
+  * CONFIG_EXAMPLES_MTDPART_NEBLOCKS - This value gives the number of erase blocks in MTD RAM device.

 examples/mtdrwb